leokrahn/engr3/README.md

 ### Reflection

-Tbh I don't remember exactly what I did for this assignment but I think I just added the proper mates to all the right parts and it worked fine.
+Starting this assignment I didn't really know how to mate these all right but I got help from my classmate and figured it out.
+I learned how to mate things together properly following drawings and answering the questions right.

 &nbsp;